"The body says what words cannot."

 Hold & Transform with Body

-The Bully uses his body to dominate and intimidate.
-His body is a tool of aggression, not transformation.
-The Wimp disconnects from his body.
-He lives in his head and numbs his sensations.
-He cannot hold intensity.
+The Bully uses his body to dominate and intimidate—a weapon, not a vessel.
+The Wimp disconnects from his body, living in his head, numbing sensations.

 The Body as Container

-The Warrior's body contains intense experience—rage, grief, terror, shame.
+The Warrior's body contains rage, grief, terror, shame.
 He feels these without being overwhelmed or acting them out.
-He withstands discomfort and remains present through challenge.
 His grounded presence creates safety for others.

 Feeling and Transforming